netzero-labs/netzero-labs/docs/diagnostics/Powerwall3.md

 ### String-level Data

-String-level data shows current, voltage, and power for each string of arrays connected to your inverter.
+String-level data shows current, voltage, and power for each string of arrays connected to your inverters.
 This can be useful for investigating production issues and finding issues with individual strings of solar panels.